 Feedback loops that bring new needs and wants, also bring technical innovations for managing new issues that arise as the city gets taller and denser.
 In the next few years, EVs will be everywhere.
 And just like their friends in houses, residents of strata apartment buildings are looking for fair, affordable and safe ways of charging their vehicles where they live.
 Goes without saying that new buildings have to be EV ready.
 Good-bye and good riddance carbon monoxide.

-Technical innovations are swiftly making simple what seemed complicated.
-Problems like metering, cabling, and access to power have all but evaporated with technological ‘fixes’ for modern charging systems that respond to residents’ actual needs rather than assuming that every EV requires fast charging.
-It turns out that Australian’s driving habits mean that low-power slow charging at home is how most people charge their cars.
+It turns out that Australians’ driving habits mean that low-power slow charging at home is how most people charge their cars.
 Nationally, most people drive 33-36 km daily on average.
 In walkable Surfers Paradise, well-equipped with bike lanes, super-cheap buses and time-table free trams, it’s likely to be even less.
-Slow charging using standard power outlets is ideal for apartment buildings too and can be achieved in existing buildings without expensive upgrades to the building’s power infrastructure.
+Fast charging just isn’t needed in apartment buildings.
+Slow charging using standard power outlets is ideal for apartment buildings and can be achieved in existing buildings without expensive upgrades to the building’s power infrastructure.

 Overcoming non-technical barriers to installing EV charging in strata buildings, stemming from lack of understanding and resistance to change, will probably prove more difficult.
 But not for long.
-Seeing nearly half Gold Coast’s population already lives in strata buildings, EV ownership in strata is on the rise.
+Seeing nearly half Gold Coast’s population already lives in strata buildings, EV ownership in strata is inevitably on the rise.
 Residents of Surfers Paradise apartment buildings and their visitors won’t want to be left out of the widespread switch to EVs and will be instrumental in developing the governance solutions needed, and for achieving their preference to charge their car in their own parking spot.

-This is one Surfer Paradise giant quietly championing change and creating a better place for everyone.
 One thing leads to another in the urban environment.
+Gold Coast prides itself on urban innovation.
 How good would it be if Surfers Paradise, world famous for lifestyle, took on noise at source and showed what transformation into a 100% electric city could sound like?
 And look like.
+World famous for amazing.